-    Fact: The skills needed for coding are originality, problem-solving, and perseverance.
-Math wizardry is unnecessary.
-Mathematical knowledge is used in some types of coding, but in others it is not used at all.
-All types of coding require the use of creativity to make ideas come to life, problem-solving to disentangle the puzzles of bugs in apps, and tenacity to keep moving through the bugs and errors until apps run smoothly.
-Anyone with those aptitudes can code; no particular math abilities or qualifications are necessary.
+Fact: The “skills” needed for coding are originality, problem-solving, and perseverance.
+Math wizardry is not essential.
+In fact, scholars with abilities and qualifications in mathematics do not necessarily enjoy an advantage in the field.
+Some types of coding implement mathematics while others utilize none.
+What all types of coding use is creativity to make ideas come to life.
+Programmers employ problem-solving to disentangle the puzzles of bugs in applications.
+People working in this field have tenacity to keep moving through the bugs and errors until software run smoothly.
+Anyone with those aptitudes can code.

-Fact: Programming is for anyone who is willing to put in the work.
-With practice in coding classes and experience writing scripts.
-Elderly people code as easily as younger adults, and women code as simply as men.
-Older people and women avoid coding because they don’t believe the doors of programming would be open to them is to everyone’s detriment because the more diversity a group of programmers has, the better the team will be.
-However, teams are often nonessential, as many programs and websites are designed by one person.
-Those who learn coding can manage successful projects, especially small ones, independently without a team.
+Fact: Programming is for anyone willing to take coding classes and practice writing scripts.
+Elderly people code as easily as younger adults.
+Women code as simply as men.
+Alas, elders and women oftentimes stay away from programming, believing the doors are closed to them.
+This is to everyone’s detriment because a team is better when its members are diverse!
+However, groups of programmers are often nonessential.
+One person is often the sole designer of numerous applications and websites.
+Those who learn coding manage successful projects, especially small ones, independently without a team.

 Fact: Because coding is primarily about solving problems, it is rarely a dull task.
-As stated previously, programmers must be creative people, especially when they work on story-telling apps, so they are not boring individuals at all!
+As stated previously, programmers must be creative people, especially when they work on story-telling apps.
+They are not boring individuals at all!
 Introverts and extroverts exist in every profession, as they should because both have strengths to bring to the table.
-The idea that programmers put on headphones to avoid talking to others because they prefer machines is untrue.
-Many times, programmers work as part of a team and need to present ideas to one another, hence communication skills are important.
-These teams rarely meet in labs; programming is mainly an office job which can also be done from home when necessary.
+It is an untrue notion that programmers put on headphones to avoid talking to others because they prefer machines.
+Many programmers work in teams where people present ideas to one another, hence communication skills are important.
+These teams rarely meet in labs.
+Programming is mainly an office job which can also be done from home when necessary.

-Fact: Children can learn coding as effectively as other languages.
-One resource to teach children coding online is Scratch, which is maintained with tools such as the CleanSpeak profanity filter by the Lifelong Kindergarten syndicate at the MIT Media Lab.
-Scratch allows youth ages eight to sixteen (ScratchJr is designed for ages five through seven) to do programming projects with children from around the world so they develop innovation and collaboration in addition to the coding knowledge itself.
-These capabilities help people succeed in any field, though they are no guarantee of a career in programming specifically.
-There are unemployed people with coding skills because there are few entry-level programming jobs, for most employers look for experienced developers.
-Employed programmers typically make an average salary, thus it’s important for youth and adults to get into coding because it interests them rather than out of a desire to become wealthy.
+Fact: Children learn coding as effectively as other languages.
+One resource to teach children coding online is Scratch.
+Tools, like the CleanSpeak profanity filter by the Lifelong Kindergarten syndicate at the MIT Media Lab, maintain Scratch’s safety.
+Scratch allows youth ages eight to sixteen to do programming projects with children from around the world.
+(ScratchJr is designed for younger learners aged five through seven.)
+Participants develop innovation and collaboration in addition to the coding knowledge itself.
+These capabilities help people succeed in any field, though there is no guarantee of a career in programming specifically.
+There are unemployed people with coding skills because there are few entry-level programming jobs.
+Most employers seek experienced developers.
+Employed programmers typically earn an average salary.
+Programmers consider these factors and pursue coding because it interests them rather than out of a desire to become wealthy.